Where does the immunocompromised population stand in COVID-19 vaccine roll-out?

-ROCHESTER, N.Y (WROC) — When the CDC recommended the immunocompromised population be included in the next stage of the COVID-19 vaccine roll-out, Governor Cuomo said he was overwhelmed and confused.
+ROCHESTER, N.Y (WROC) — When the CDC recommended the immunocompromised population be included in the next stage of the COVID-19 vaccine roll-out, Gov. Andrew Cuomo said he was overwhelmed and confused.
 This is a population he said could amount to up to 7 million people.

-Since that announcement was made around mid-January, the state has provided some answers.
+Since that announcement was made around mid-January, some answers have been provided.

 As of Wednesday, the CDC recommends immunocompromised people get the vaccine in Phase 1C.
 Right now New York is in Phase 1B.
 But, rollout for this population is already happening in other states.